HSG88/Aegis/README.md

   - Make sure you have built the artifacts by running `npm run builds`
   - `cd /build`
   - Run `npx snarkjs r1cs info #x` where `#x` is the `*.r1cs` file (e.g. `JoinSplit.r1cs`)

+## Remarks
+The authors don't hold any liability for any loss that might result for using this software, and it serves only as a proof of concept for the protocol described in our paper.